mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 11. Add a new "Inject node" and set the msg.topic to the value "disconnect" - without the quotes.

-12. Add a new "Inject node" and set the msg.top to "connect" - without the quotes.
+12. Add a new "Inject node" and set the msg.topic to "connect" - without the quotes.

 13. See the following image and wire the two new "Inject nodes" to the input of the "Generic BLE In" node.
 The "BLE In" node should now have three inject nodes wired to it.
 Experiment.
 Start and stop the connection using these new nodes.
 After the connection is started, inject a listening request from the middle inject node.
 Watch the output from the debug node.